microsoft/dotnet/README.md

 This repo is not an official .NET Framework support location, however, we will respond to issues filed here as best we can.
 Please file .NET Core product issues at [dotnet/core](https://github.com/dotnet/core/issues) and ASP.NET Core product issues at [aspnet/home](https://github.com/aspnet/home/issues).

-You can try out an early access release of the .NET Framework at the [.NET Framework Early Access](https://github.com/microsoft/dotnet-framework-early-access) site.
+You can try out an early access release of the .NET Framework at the [.NET Framework Early Access](https://github.com/microsoft/dotnet-framework-early-access) website.

 ## In this repository